lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-04-27-ALEXANDRIA_outcomes.md

 Around this time, Kevin Buzzard had launched
 [his own project](https://xenaproject.wordpress.com) on formalising mathematics using Lean.
-As number theorist, he brought his own perspective.
+As a number theorist, he brought his own perspective.
-Earlier researchers had formalised huge proofs such as [odd order theorem](https://hal.inria.fr/hal-00816699/document), but on the whole they had been working with simple objects far removed from the sophistication of mathematical practice.
+Earlier researchers had formalised huge proofs such as the [odd order theorem](https://hal.inria.fr/hal-00816699/document), but on the whole they had been working with simple objects far removed from the sophistication of mathematical practice.